ssmi8/Escape_Haunted_House/README.md

 ## Design

 The main design idea was to lead the user/player on a simple text adventure that will only have one winning outcome but many ways for the user/player to become recaptured.
-The idea of having one successful path is to encourage the user to keep trying to find a solution to the game.
+The idea of having one successful path is to encourage the user to keep trying to find a solution to the game, whist being capdivated by the storyline.

 ## Development Cycle

-At the beginnig of the project I want to make sure I had a good understanding of what the storyline and how was our was going to structure the paths/options for the user.
+At the beginnig of the project I wanted to make sure I had a good understanding of what the storyline was going to be and how I was going to structure the paths/options for the user.

-I used the following development steps:
+I used the following development steps in order to complete this project:

 * Create a basic story line
 * Create a decision tree